iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

     .. md-tab-item:: Exercise

-        1) Call the IMAS validator explore tool.
+        1) Call the IMAS-Validator explore tool.

-        2) Call the IMAS validator explore tool including the custom tests in 'imas-validator-training-rulesets/custom-rulesets'.
+        2) Call the IMAS-Validator explore tool including the custom tests in 'imas-validator-training-rulesets/custom-rulesets'.

-        3) Call the IMAS validator explore tool filtering only for tests with 'errorbars' in the name.
+        3) Call the IMAS-Validator explore tool filtering only for tests with 'errorbars' in the name.

     .. md-tab-item:: Solution